Enjoying Joy

 Maybe you’ll stop waiting for the other shoe to drop.

-A vocabulary for good feelings — not just difficult ones.
+A vocabulary for good feelings, not just difficult ones.

-Most adults can name every flavor of pain,
+Most adults can name every flavor of pain, but almost none of the flavors of joy.

 You’ll relearn the language of delight, ease, warmth, playfulness, and awe so you can recognize them when they rise.
 Recognition is the first step to acceptance.